CentroEPiaggio/thunder_dynamics/road_to_pytorch.md

  - We are able to run these functions in batch mode and in GPU in a standalone test script.

 ## How to use what we have so far
+### Add Cusadi dictionary
+You will need [THIS FILE](https://github.com/se-hwan/cusadi/blob/dev/src/CusadiOperations.py) from Cusadi for the conversion.
+Rename it as `cusadiops.py`, place it in `src/thunder_torch/`, and uncomment the last `OP_PYTORCH_DICT`.
+You can comment out everything else, that's the only part needed.

 ### Post Installation steps
 1. You need to re-compile casadi with python bindings, go into the `casadi` directory (if you are using the docker, this is `~/casadi`) and run: